-Professor Chris Summerton is an experienced Consultant Gastroenterologist with an extensive and wide knowledge of gastro-intestinal and liver disease.
+Professor Summerton is an experienced Consultant Gastroenterologist with an extensive and wide knowledge of gastro-intestinal and liver disease.
 He is fully skilled in techniques of diagnostic and therapeutic endoscopy.
 He is the Training Programme Director for Gastroenterology in the North West of England, which means he is responsible for training the specialists of the future.
 He also works part-time as an NHS Consultant with the Lancashire Teaching Hospitals NHS Foundation Trust.

 He qualified in medicine at Cambridge University in 1983.
 His clinical training in Gastroenterology was conducted in Birmingham, Cambridge and Manchester.
 He conducted research in liver disease at Cambridge University and was awarded an MD research degree in 1994.

 Professor Summerton founded the Gastroenterology Department at Trafford General Hospital in 1996, when he was appointed as a Consultant in that hospital.
-Trafford General Hospital became part of Central Manchester University Hospitals NHS Foundation Trust in April 2012 and Professor Summerton now works as a Consultant in Gastroenterology within the new combined department.
+Trafford General Hospital became part of Central Manchester University Hospitals NHS Foundation Trust in April 2012 and Professor Summerton then worked as a Consultant in Gastroenterology within the new combined department up to December 2017.